 A permit for most categories of nonhazardous waste may be obtained through a single permit application.
 There are separate permitting regulations for medical waste, landscape waste and landfills, and separate applications must be made for each of these categories.

 Hazardous waste permits – are required for hazardous waste storage, treatment or disposal facilities.
-A new hazardous waste management facility must obtain a Part B RCRA Permit prior to construction or to receiving waste.
+A new hazardous waste management facility must obtain a Part B RCRA Permit prior to construction and prior to receiving waste.
 This is a single permit for the facility.
 Unlike the permits for nonhazardous waste, separate development and operating permits are not required.
 Annual permit and inspection fees are assessed by the state for managing hazardous waste.

 The requirements for used oil are separate from other types of waste.

 Used oil – means any oil that has been refined from crude oil, or any synthetic oil, that has been used and as a result of such use is contaminated by physical or chemical impurities.